mc-carlessi/mysql-enterprise-security/security-user/security-user.md

     <copy>SELECT * FROM employees;</copy>
     ```

-2. Switch to the administrative connection revoke ‘USAGE’ privilege using and administrative connection and verify (tip: this privilege can’t be revoked…)
+2. Switch to the administrative connection revoke ‘USAGE’ privilege using and administrative connection and verify (tip: this privilege can’t be revoked…  this command doesn't actually change any privileges because USAGE doesn't grant any permissions)

     **![#1589F0](https://via.placeholder.com/15/1589F0/000000?text=+) mysql>**